Scrambler: Cryptographic

 It was the need to synchronize the scramblers that suggested to James H. Ellis the idea for non-secret encryption, which ultimately led to the invention of both the RSA encryption algorithm and Diffie–Hellman key exchange well before either was reinvented publicly by Rivest, Shamir, and Adleman, or by Diffie and Hellman.

 The latest scramblers are not scramblers in the truest sense of the word, but rather digitizers combined with encryption machines.
 In these systems the original signal is first converted into digital form, and then the digital data is encrypted and sent.
 Using modern public-key systems, these "scramblers" are much more secure than their earlier analog counterparts.
 Only these types of systems are considered secure enough for sensitive data.

 Voice inversion scrambling can be as simple as inverting the frequency bands around a static point to various complex methods of changing the inversion point randomly and in real time and using multiple bands.
+Voice inversion with a fixed frequency offers no security at all and software is available to restore the original voice, which is why it is no longer used to protect conversations today.
+However, voice inversion is still found in low-end Chinese walkie talkies.

 The "scramblers" used in cable television are designed to prevent casual signal theft, not to provide any real security.
 Early versions of these devices simply "inverted" one important component of the TV signal, re-inverting it at the client end for display.
 Later devices were only slightly more complex, filtering out that component entirely and then adding it by examining other portions of the signal.
-In both cases the circuitry could be easily built by any reasonably knowledgeable hobbyist.
-(See Television encryption.)
+In both cases the circuitry could be easily built by any reasonably knowledgeable hobbyist. (see Television encryption.)

 Electronic kits for scrambling and descrambling are available from hobbyist suppliers.
 Scanner enthusiasts often use them to listen in to scrambled communications at car races and some public-service transmissions.
 It is also common in FRS radios.
 This is an easy way to learn about scrambling.

 The term "scrambling" is sometimes incorrectly used when jamming is meant.